 Let me try to explain it this way:

-Take the smooth sewing action of the 201, the speed and power of the 15-91, the portability of the 221 and the slant shank of the 503 (just for good measure)...wrap them all up into one machine.
-You now have this ultimate machine.
+Take the smooth sewing action of the 201 with it's rotary hook, the speed and power of the 15-91 with it's vertical bobbin, the portability of the 221, and the slant shank of the 503.
+Wrap them all up into one and you now have this ultimate machine.
 It really does have the best of ALL features from my other machines.
 And it is the hands down winner for speed.
 None of the others even come close...

 A while back I did a speed test of all my machines then I compared the 301 and the results were stunning.
 In 15 seconds (at 12 sts/inch), the machines stitched the following number of inches: